 Erasmus Plus scholarships are awarded on the basis of excellence to eligible candidates.

-The number of the scholarships available for the 8th edition is twenty-one (21).
+The planned number of scholarships available for the 10th edition is twenty (20).

 |Scholarship holders from Erasmus+ |